 Third prize of $3,000 goes to Stuart Armstrong (FHI) for his post Resolving human values, completely and adequately and other LW posts during this round.
 Human values can be under-defined in many possible ways, and Stuart has been very productive at teasing them out and suggesting workarounds.

-Fourth prize of $2,000 goes to Vadim Kosoy (MIRI) for the post Quantilal control for finite MDPs.
+Fourth prize of $2,000 goes to Vanessa Kosoy (MIRI) for the post Quantilal control for finite MDPs.
 The idea of quantilization might help mitigate the drawbacks of extreme optimization, and it's good to see a rigorous treatment of it.
-Vadim is also a second time winner.
+Vanessa is also a second time winner.

 Fifth prize of $1,000 goes to Alex Zhu (unaffiliated) for these LW posts: